chocolatey/choco-wiki/CommandsReference.md

    wanting to pass specific options.
  * When you need to quote things, such as when using spaces, please use single quote marks (`'`).
-In cmd.exe, you can also use double double quotes (i.e. `""""yo""""`).
+In cmd.exe, you can also use double double quotes (i.e. `""yo""`).
 This is due to the hand off to PowerShell - it seems to strip off the outer set of quotes.
 TODO: TEST THIS, MAY NOT BE RELEVANT NOW.